JonathanLin1125/BlueStacksAutoRestarter/README.md

 # BlueStacksAutoRestarter
+Restarts bluestacks and runs your macro every X minutes in case game freezes/crashes

 How to Run
   1. Python must be installed
   https://www.python.org/downloads/

-  2. Create the macro you want to run.
+  2. Create the macro you want to run
-    Inside that specific macro setting, make sure "Execute macro when the player starts" is checked.
+    Inside that specific macro setting, make sure "Execute macro when the player starts" is checked

 ![Alt text](./settings/MacroSetting.JPG "Macro Setting")